romerogroup/MechElastic/README.md

 # MechElastic
-This Python scripts can be used to calculate some important physical properties such as elastic moduli, melting temperature, Debye temperature, elastic wave velocities, elastic anisotropy, etc. for all crystalline systems using the VASP output data from an elastic tensor calculation.
+This Python library can be used to calculate some important physical properties such as elastic moduli, melting temperature, Debye temperature, elastic wave velocities, elastic anisotropy, etc. for all crystalline systems using the VASP output data from an elastic tensor calculation.
 It can also be used to test the mechanical stability of any bulk system.

-The script reads the elastic matrix written in the OUTCAR file as input.
+MechElastic reads the elastic matrix written in the OUTCAR file as input.

-Please cite this paper if you use MechElastic script for your research:
+Please cite this paper if you use MechElastic for your research:

 [Sobhit Singh, Irais Valencia-Jaime, Olivia Pavlic, and Aldo H. Romero; Phys.
 Rev. B 97, 054108 (2018).](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.97.054108)

-NOTE: In order to evaluate accurate elastic properties and mechanical strength, one must well-converge the elastic constants by increasing the size of k-mesh and energy cutoff in the VASP calculation.
+**NOTE:** In order to evaluate accurate elastic properties and mechanical strength, one must well-converge the elastic constants by increasing the size of k-mesh and energy cutoff in the VASP calculation.

 An example input file (INCAR) for elastic constants calculations in VASP is given below: